-A year-round co-educational institution, Mountain West College produces successful graduates in several business-related disciplines.
+A year-round co-educational institution, Mountain West College produces successful graduates in several businessrelated disciplines.
 Mountain West College was founded in 1982 as Mountain West Computer School.
 This College was subsequently purchased in 1983 and was then called Mountain West College of Business and Technology.
 In November of 1987, candidacy for accreditation for Junior College Status was granted.

 In September of 1989, Phillips Colleges, Inc. acquired Mountain West Junior College.
 In March 1990, Mountain West Junior College changed its name to Phillips Junior College.
 Since its founding in 1982, the College has grown steadily in students and offerings.
-The College now offers Diploma and Associate Degree programs in several disciplines in both day and evening classes, with the most recent addition in 1993 of Medical Assisting Training.
+The College now offers Diploma and Associate Degree programs in several disciplines in both day and evening classes.